2019 Oval Office address: Transcript

 The proposal from Homeland Security includes cutting-edge technology for detecting drugs, weapons, illegal contraband, and many other things.
 We have requested more agents, immigration judges, and bed space to process the sharp rise in unlawful migration fueled by our very strong economy.
 Our plan also contains an urgent request for humanitarian assistance and medical support.

 Furthermore, we have asked Congress to close border security loopholes so that illegal immigrant children can be safely and humanely returned back home.

 Finally, as part of an overall approach to border security, law enforcement professionals have requested $5.7 billion for a physical barrier.
 At the request of Democrats, it will be a steel barrier rather than a concrete wall.
 This barrier is absolutely critical to border security.
 It’s also what our professionals at the border want and need.
 This is just common sense.

 The border wall would very quickly pay for itself.
 The cost of illegal drugs exceeds $500 billion a year — vastly more than the $5.7 billion we have requested from Congress.
 The wall will also be paid for, indirectly, by the great new trade deal we have made with Mexico.

-Senator Chuck Schumer — who you will be hearing from later tonight — has repeatedly supported a physical barrier in the past, along with many other Democrats.
+Senator Chuck Schumer — whom you will be hearing from later tonight — has repeatedly supported a physical barrier in the past, along with many other Democrats.
 They changed their mind only after I was elected president.

 Democrats in Congress have refused to acknowledge the crisis.
 And they have refused to provide our brave border agents with the tools they desperately need to protect our families and our nation.

 The federal government remains shut down for one reason and one reason only: because Democrats will not fund border security.

 My administration is doing everything in our power to help those impacted by the situation.
 But the only solution is for Democrats to pass a spending bill that defends our borders and re-opens the government.

 This situation could be solved in a 45-minute meeting.
 I have invited Congressional leadership to the White House tomorrow to get this done.
 Hopefully, we can rise above partisan politics in order to support national security.